 Who this is best for: The Patagonia R2 TechFace Hoody is warm, water-resistant, and impressively breathable.
 With more insulation than what is found in some other models, this is a great softshell to wear in cooler temperatures and transitional seasons.
 It's particularly well-suited for backpackers, climbers, or even just everyday users who want a cozy sweater-like jacket that brings together comfort and protection.
 Whether you're out on a hike or simply around town, this jacket delivers dependable performance when temps drop.

 Should you buy it?The R2 TechFace Hoody excels in warmth and comfort, and has an abundance of pockets, including two interior and two exterior chest pockets, so you don't run out of storage options even when wearing a climbing harness or a backpack with a hip strap.
-However, it has limited adjustability compared to some other softshells, which may be a drawback for those who want a tailored fit or need more control in variable technical conditions.
-For example, if you need more adjustability for climbing or skiing, you may want a waist cinch and adjustable cuffs.
-But if adjustability isn't a deal breaker, the Patagonia R2 remains my favorite jacket to wear in wet, chilly weather.
+However, it has limited adjustability compared to some other softshells, which may be a drawback for those needing more adjustability for climbing or skiing, who may want a waist cinch and adjustable cuffs.
+If adjustability isn't a deal breaker, the Patagonia R2 remains our favorite jacket to wear in wet, chilly weather.

 Number of Pockets: 2 exterior chest, 2 exterior hand, 2 interior | Measured Weight: 17.5 oz (M)